Why run a leadership development program?

 Step 6: Monitor and measure

 Like any program, you need to measure its effectiveness and the ROI.
 But also remember that for leaders, autonomy and trust are two of the key drivers to job satisfaction.
 So how do you meld the two requirements of trusting leaders and monitoring their progress?

-One way of doing it is having the most respected leaders in the company act as mentors, giving advice and feedback on the progress of more junior leaders.
+One way of doing it is having the leaders in the company act as mentors, giving advice and feedback on the progress of more junior leaders.
 All with the subtext that one day the more junior leader could be a mentor themselves.

 You can also leverage 360 feedback to understand how the leader is developing in the eyes of their colleagues.
 Do direct reports notice a difference?
 Do peers recognize emerging leadership qualities?

 It’s crucial that feedback is actioned.
 An employee needs to be given resources to help them if they’re given poor feedback in a particular area.

 A lack of follow-up around what happens after going through feedback means that the process becomes pointless.
 It will also damage future attempts at carrying out effective 360s as employees will be apathetic about how useful it’ll be.